090ebier/Password-Cracker/README.md

 # Password-Cracker

-DocUnlocker is a desktop application designed to unlock password-protected MS Office and PDF files.
+Password-Cracker is a desktop application designed to unlock password-protected MS Office and PDF files.
 It utilizes a password list to attempt to open these files.

 ## Features